soranoo/next-css-obfuscator/README.md

      */
     classSuffix: "", // Suffix of the obfuscated class name.

+    prefix: {
+      selectors: "", // Prefix of the obfuscated classname.
-    prefix: "", // Prefix of the obfuscated class and ident name.
+      idents: "", // Prefix of the obfuscated ident name.
+    },
+    suffix: {
+      selectors: "", // Suffix of the obfuscated classname.
-    suffix: "", // Suffix of the obfuscated class and ident name.
+      idents: "", // Suffix of the obfuscated ident name.
+    },

     /**
      * @deprecated Merged into `ignorePatterns.selectors` from v3.0.0 and will be removed in the next major version.